vanieka-sharma/Camera-App/README.md

 # Camera-App
-click photos and store it in your device.
+click photos and store them in your device.